 Four Seasons Hotel

-Why we love them: Ice cream man who makes in-room sundaes & fun daily dessert specials
+Why we love them: Ice cream man who makes in-room sundaes, dedicated play space & special registration process for kids

 Why we love them: Garrett’s Popcorn delivered right to the room?
 Need we say more?

 The InterContinental might know your kids better than you.
 The Kids Be Our Guest Kid-Friendly Package will have them excited to stay and begging to come back.
 With Nintendo Wii consoles which can be borrowed and installed in your room before check-in, along with a variety of games to pick from, in-room movies, Mike Jordan gear, cookies, cupcakes, Goose Island soda and Garrett’s Popcorn delivered right to the room, a deck of cards to take with them anywhere the family goes, there are almost too many ways for kids to have fun at the InterContinental — not that there is such a thing.

 505 N. Michigan Ave., Mag Mile

 Why we love them: Kid’s Suite, a playroom just for kids & a 12-seat cinema showing kid flicks

 Warning: Your family is going to want to make this place your home away from home because the Langham gets kids.
 Kids receive a Langham Bear that comes in a cute little backpack and can hang about in the Kid’s Suite, the hotel’s playroom just for kids.
 The play space has everything from video games to board games, Lincoln Logs to mini electric guitars, and if that’s not enough, there’s a 12-seat cinema suite that can be reserved in 3-hour blocks up until 9 p.m.
 Check out the indoor swimming pool with family changing rooms and showers.
 Of course, there are kid-friendly menus throughout the hotel so picky eaters are welcome.